What is a Mandala?

-The most important question to start with is what is a MANDALA?
-To begin with, the word "mandala" comes from the Indian language, Sanskrit, meaning "circle".
-This primordial shape symbolizes many qualities such as unity, wholeness, perfection and divinity and has been prevalent in most cultures around the world.
+The word "mandala" comes from the Indian language, Sanskrit, meaning "circle".
+This primordial shape is symbolic of many qualities such as unity, wholeness, perfection and divinity and has been prevalent in most cultures around the world.
 The center of the mandala represents our spirit or awareness.

 Deeply metaphysical, the creation of each mandala is extremely meaningful.
-Masters who produce mandalas follow a tradition passed on from generation to generation.
-So much so with each stroke, color and shape the completed mandala is not only a work of art but truly a part of the artist.
-In many ways the most important part of a mandala is not in the finished form, but in its creation.
-That isn't to say that once created, the mandala loses its value.
-The completed mandala truly is a living item that has a healing power.
-One only has to take a personal journey following the depths and colors of the mandala.
-Its special message is said to speak, bringing clarity, serenity, and peace to a busy mind.
+With each stroke, color and shape, the mandala is not only a work of art, but is truly a part of the artist.
+A mandala’s special message is said to speak, bringing clarity, serenity, and peace to a busy mind.

-The colors in the mandala are incredibly important, and in themselves have meaning and may relate to the energy centers in our body called "chakras".
-And while colors come in various shades and combinations, the base colors themselves contain messages.
-Some of these most basic interpretations are:
+Colors in the mandala are signifiant, and in themselves have meaning and may relate to the energy centers in our body called "chakras".
+While colors are in a variety of shades and values, the base colors themselves contain messages.

-- Yellow almost obviously is the color of light, warmth and the sun.
+Yellow is the color of light, warmth and the sun.
 As such, it is a source of light.

-- Blue expresses unfailing love, serenity and relaxation.
-It is a calming color full of compassion and depth.
-Turquoise blue represents truth, articulation and communication relating to the throat chakra.
+Blue expresses unfailing love, serenity and relaxation.
+It is calming and full of compassion and depth.
+Turquoise specifically represents truth, articulation and communication relating to the throat chakra.

-- White while not technically a color, is a symbol of light, innocence and purity.
+White is not technically a color, but is shade that is a symbol of innocence and purity.
 It adds clarity to the spiritual experience, and represents divinity.

-Of course color is only one facet of the mandala.
-The shapes inside of a mandala also contain meaning.
-Some of the most popular shapes are circles, spirals, triangles and squares.
+Color is only one facet of the mandala; the shapes within a mandala also contain meaning.
+Some of the most common shapes are circles spirals, triangles and squares.

-- Flowers as a whole represent our consciousness; however, each type of flower is symbolic of qualities such as wisdom, purity, kindness, perseverance, love, friendship, etc.
+Flowers themselves represent our consciousness; however, each type of flower is symbolic of qualities such as wisdom, purity, kindness, perseverance, love, friendship, etc.